-Insider selling reaching a new high in November and December of 2020, following the 46th Presidential Election.
+Insider selling reached a new high in November and December of 2020, following the 46th Presidential Election.
 The spike signaled what appeared to be a negative outlook on the market moving into 2021.

 Zooming out to all of 2020, we saw the highest concentration of insider selling in Software, Biotechnology, and Healthcare Equipment & Supplies.

-Goosehead Insurance led with the largest number of Insider Selling documents within AlphaSense, followed by Salesforce, Slack, Moderna, and Yext.
+Goosehead Insurance led with the most significant number of Insider Selling documents within AlphaSense, followed by Salesforce, Slack, Moderna, and Yext.

 Insider purchases: after the spike in March 2020, will we continue to see decreases?

 In March 2020, the U.S. economy came to a halt as COVID-19 caused country-wide shutdowns.
-Corporate executives took advantage by purchasing shares of their own companies at record rates, causing the largest spike of insider purchases since 2011.
+Corporate executives took advantage by purchasing shares of their own companies at record rates, generating the most significant spike of insider purchases since 2011.
 Since, insider buying has decreased significantly, only to rebound slightly in January 2021.

 Last year, we saw the highest concentration of insider buying in Banks, Biotechnology, and Oil & Gas.

-Boaz Weinstein and Saba Captial Management group (followed by Horizon Asset Management, Fundamental Global Investors, and Renaissance CapitaCl Group, and big banks) significantly led insider purchases over the public companies.
-However, Century Bancorp leads the top 10 public stocks with the highest amount of insider purchases.
+Boaz Weinstein and Saba Captial Management group (followed by Horizon Asset Management, Fundamental Global Investors, Renaissance CapitaCl Group, and big banks) significantly led insider purchases over the public companies.
+However, Century Bancorp shows the top 10 public stocks with the highest amount of insider purchases.

 More like this